canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/fixing-a-bug.rst

     $ quilt header --dep3 -e

 This will open the template in a text editor.
-Follow the template and make sure to be thorough do you get all the details necessary to describe the patch.
+Follow the template and make sure to be thorough so you get all the details necessary to describe the patch.